 Do we want a traditional mass production operation that focuses on low cost, repetitive delivery?
 Or do we want a Lean, mass customization operation that delivers fast, high quality, scalable, configurable services to their customers on demand?
 The latter is a value delivery proposition, rather than the former which is a traditional cost reduction proposition.

 If we’re not careful, C-level executives may grab the term “Factory IT” and run with it towards cloud computing and outsourcing, with the primary goal of cost reduction.
 While a singular focus on cost reduction is a common trap for all applications of Lean, it is especially perilous for IT.
 Why?
 Our opinion is that IT is often misunderstood, and perhaps even feared, by many executives.
 When confronted with difficulties (complexity, inflexibility, failed projects, cost overruns, etc.) the instinctive reaction is to cut costs and/or outsource.

 While cost reduction is a natural by-product of Lean, it should not be the primary goal.
 Lean encourages a relentless focus on value creation, quality and speed, through rapid, iterative cycles of learning (PDCA).
 When an organization assimilates Lean Thinking into their daily behavior and culture, they naturally become more responsive and competitive – delivering more value for a lower total cost.

-As we conclude in our chapter on cloud computing while the cloud may change the cost structure of IT services, competitive advantage will still go to those who are able to use IT effectively to support the business.
+As we conclude in while the cloud may change the cost structure of IT services, competitive advantage will still go to those who are able to use IT effectively to support the business.
 And the key to this?
 IT process leadership, supporting the continuous improvement and innovation of business processes – Lean IT.